SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/tips_and_examples.md

     ...
     }

-To save the jq output to a file, or to pipe the output through 'grep' or 'less', be sure to apply a filter, such as '.', such as:
+To save the jq output to a file, or to pipe the output through `grep` or `less`, be sure to apply a filter, such as '.', such as:

     nersc$ rancher inspect elvis-webapp/web | jq '.' | less